Best Affordable Housing Localities in Mumbai 2025-26

 4. Thane

-Thane, known as the City of Lakes, is a vibrant locality that blends urban conveniences with natural beauty.
-It boasts excellent infrastructure, with a wide range of schools, malls, hospitals, and leisure spots.
-There are popular landmarks, offering residents recreational options amidst the hustle and bustle of city life.
-Thane's connectivity to Mumbai through the Eastern Express Highway and the Central Railway line makes it a preferred choice for many.
-Overall, the affordable housing scheme in Mumbai has made it possible for buyers to find homes starting at ₹35 Lakhs for a 1 BHK.
+Thane, often considered close to Mumbai’s cheapest area clusters on its outskirts, is a vibrant locality that blends urban conveniences with natural beauty.
+Known as the City of Lakes, it offers excellent infrastructure with a wide range of schools, malls, hospitals, and leisure spots.
+Popular landmarks give residents plenty of recreational options amidst the city’s bustle.
+Thane’s strong connectivity to Mumbai through the Eastern Express Highway and the Central Railway line makes it a preferred choice for many.

 Landmarks: Upvan Lake, Tikuji-ni-Wadi, Masunda Lake and Korum Mall.